bptlab/gryphon/readme.txt

 1. run: npm install
 2. to run the express server: node bin/www

+If it fails running npm install:
+Check wether you have installed all build-essential
+Run: sudo npm install -g node-gyp
+Try again.

 About the UI:
 The raw UI files are stored in ./public_src.
 The files provided by the server are store in ./public.
 As the JS-Files are the only ones that need to compile atm, there is just the ./public_src/js directory.